davebraze/david-braze/content/views/views.md

 +++
 widget = "content"
 active = true
-date = 2019-01-15T00:00:00
+date = 2019-04-02T00:00:00
 title="The Big Picture"
+subtitle = ""
-subtitle = "Views on Psycholinguistics" weight = 1
+weight = 1
 +++

-Psycholinguistics is concerned with characterizing the human capacity for language in both it's psychological and social contexts.
+***All people use language***, or will learn to use it, with a few exceptions.
+If a baby is neurologically "typical", and has reasonable exposure to the language of others, it is sure to acquire the language(s) of its community.

-A central goal of the language and cognitive sciences is to provide a theoretical account of the structures, capacities and processes that underlie language acquisition, including features of production and comprehension in each developmental state.
+A central goal of the language and cognitive sciences is to explain the capacities and processes that provide for ***language acquisition***, including features of production and comprehension in each developmental state.

-This implies that a focus on language in its psychological aspect is primary.

-However, a complete theory must address language use in real communicative contexts.

-Moreover, we should be careful to consider language specific capacities within a broad cognitive framework.

-A complete theory must explain individual variation in linguistic ability, including both 'normal' variation and disordered language.
+Any real explanation of language abilities must cover ***individual variation***, including both "normal" variation and disordered language.
+So, the mental aspects of language use and language acquisition are primary.
+But, a complete explanation should also address how language is used for actual communication.

+People in literate societies, like ours, often think of the ability to write and to read as a part of language, inseparable from it, but it isn't.
+Actually, ***writing and reading are "language-adjacent" skills***.
+They come after language, and they depend on language, but they don't come nearly as easily as speaking, or understanding speech.

+Understanding the how and why of this basic truth about writing and reading is one of the most ***important goals of my research***.

+**More to come....**